ikonko/picemu-zx/README.md

 * 40+ key board with classic ZX layout

 ## Schematic
-Ugly hand painted schematics of prototype of emulator on which I develop current code:
+Ugly hand painted schematics of prototype of emulator on which I develop current code: [ long gone because of Google Code obsolescence> ]